Gary Kelly (footballer, born 1966): International career

 Kelly played at Ireland Under 23 level for Ireland in a 3–0 win over Northern Ireland in 1989.
-He was also selected for Ireland at 'B' level on several occasions playing in a 4–1 win over England in 1990 at Turners Cross, Cork in front of a 10,000 crowd.
+He was also selected for Ireland at 'B' level on several occasions, playing in a 4–1 win over England in 1990 at Turners Cross, Cork in front of a 10,000 crowd.
 This remains England's heaviest defeat at 'B' level.

-Kelly was selected to represent the full squad on ten occasions never once tasting defeat.
+Kelly was selected to represent the full squad on ten occasions, never once tasting defeat.
 He was on standby for the 1990 and 1994 FIFA World Cup Finals as Jack Charlton went with an extra outfield player instead of the regulation three goalkeepers in his 22-man squad.
-His last selection was for the Euro 2000 Championship Play Off 2nd leg against Turkey in Bursa which Republic of Ireland drew 0–0.
-He was called up to provide cover for Dean Kiely after his brother was injured in the first leg.
+His last selection was for the Euro 2000 Championship Play Off 2nd leg against Turkey in Bursa in which Republic of Ireland drew 0–0.
+He was called up to provide cover for Dean Kiely, after his brother was injured in the first leg.